What Is Morbid Obesity?

 Diet and Exercise

-People who are morbidly obese should avoid “fad” diets and focus instead on changing eating behaviors.
+People who have morbid obesity should avoid “fad” diets and focus instead on changing eating behaviors.
 Recommendations include:

 - adding more fruits and vegetables to your diet